TheRealBarenziah/commandlinefu/README.md

 touch index.js
 ```

-You can copy/paste this into your `index.js` :
+This is the content of your `index.js` :

 ```javascript
 const clfu = require("commandlinefu");